keyrole/rustexercises/README.md

 # My Rust Exercises
-The exercises in my learning of rust.
+yes, The exercises in my learning of rust.